National code: UEE31220

 Units Units taught in this course

 Courses are made up of a combination of both core and specialty units.
-In the Certificate III in Instrumentation and Control qualification, you’ll need to successfully complete 1060 Weighting points, including 920 core and 140 speciality units.
+In the Certificate III in Instrumentation and Control qualification, you’ll need to successfully complete 1060 weighting points, including 920 core and 140 speciality units.

 Core units are central to the job outcomes of a particular industry or occupation.
 These are the units industry has agreed are essential to be capable and qualified at a particular study level.